micronucleus/micronucleus/Readme.txt

  • Your documentation should mention Micronucleus and include a link to the main repository (https://github.com/micronucleus/)

- • Please do not "rebrand" micronucleus.
+ • Please do not "rebrand" micronucleus by renaming the USB device.

  • Feel welcome to submit a pull request to include your product in the "Devices using Micronucleus"-list.